actualbudget/docs/docs/tour/accounts.md

 ## Filtering on transactions

 Clicking on the **Filter** lets you filter on all the fields.
-In the screenshot, we see that we search where the Payee is _Springfield Clothes and food_ and the Category qeuals just _Clothing_.
+In the screenshot, we see that we search where the Payee is _Springfield Clothes and food_ and the Category equals just _Clothing_.

 If you are filtering for the same things over and over, you can save your filter by clicking on the _Unsaved filter_ dropdown on the right side in the header.